jimbrend/jimbrend/README.md

 //In case you were unawares and stumbled upon my readme as a non-dev, learning computer science I highly recommend!
 Usually two forward slashes means this is a comment too at the beginning of this line :)

 Now time to sound conceited?
-I animated my websites since Swish Max 2, with the help of some U.K. gamer friends :), Cracked adobe photoshop cs2 before it was free, php-nuke was more aesthetically interesting as a Content Management System in my honest opinion, (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion,
+I animated my websites since Swish Max 2,

-I am apprehensive about the current state of frontend development at this current conjecture in our history, I feel it is too gate-keeped).
+Cracked adobe photoshop cs2 before it was free (with the help of some U.K. gamer friends :), php-nuke was more aesthetically interesting as a Content Management System in my honest opinion, (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion, I am apprehensive about the current state of frontend development at this current conjecture in our history, I feel it is too gate-keeped).

 In my humble opinion, these are technologies that should be open-sourced, dependent on the product.
 I believe this was touched on during a great discussion with Lex Fridman and Pieter Levels and I think I agreed greatly with Pieter on that sentiment: https://youtu.be/oFtjKbXKqbg?si=RNYb-qXKW56ps4Vp&t=7014